nextflow-io/nextflow/docs/amazons3.rst

 *******************

 Nextflow includes the support for Amazon S3 storage.
-Files stored in a S3 bucket can be accessed transparently in in your pipeline script like any other file in the local file system.
+Files stored in a S3 bucket can be accessed transparently in your pipeline script like any other file in the local file system.

 S3 path
 ---------